I don't say this often at all, but I'm here to tell you about one time I was wrong. Fully wrong.

 But once I set foot in the gym, my gear is performance-driven.
 I don't care if it's stylish, cute or colorful — on the contrary, most of my workout clothes are all black.
 The less flashy, the better.

-But after actually having tried the Streamlines myself, I can admit that I was absolutely, positively incorrect.
+But after actually having tried the Streamlines, I can admit that I was absolutely, positively incorrect.

 Functionality and Features